The Head and Shoulders is a chart pattern described by three peaks, the outside two are close in height and the middle is highest.

 - If the neckline slopes down, this signals bearishness, since price made a lower low prior to the right shoulder.

-- If the neckline slopes down, this signals bullishness, since the price made a higher low prior to the right shoulder.
+- If the neckline slopes up, this signals bullishness, since the price made a higher low prior to the right shoulder.

 When a Head and Shoulders formation is seen in an uptrend, it signifies a major reversal.